AdityaAdke123/AML2_Project/README.md

 - **Transparency:** Predictions include probability and Grad-CAM visualization.
 - **Privacy:** Dataset is de-identified and used only for research purposes.

-> ⚠️ *This project is for educational and research purposes only.
-It is not intended for clinical use or medical diagnosis.*

 ---

 ## 🔮 Future Work